Home - 30 Minute Recipes - Ground Chicken Stir-Fry with Ramen Noodles

 I combined frozen sweet corn, peas and carrots and added them to the pan.
 You can use whatever vegetables you like, or grab a bag that contains a blend of one or more.

-When the noodles are cooked, I threw in a few handfuls of fresh spinach leaves for an extra boost of nutritious greens.
+When the noodles are cooked, I toss in a few handfuls of fresh spinach leaves for an extra boost of greens.

 A white bowl with a gold serving fork filled with ramen noodle stir-fry mixed with peas, carrots, corn and spinach.